DataDog/hiring-engineers/answers.md

 ## Visualizing Data:

-To understand how to use Datadog's API to create a Timeboard, I used this [reference guide]https://docs.datadoghq.com/api/?lang=python#timeboards) to learn about the different functions that Datadog offers.
+To understand how to use Datadog's API to create a Timeboard, I used this [reference guide](https://docs.datadoghq.com/api/?lang=python#timeboards) to learn about the different functions that Datadog offers.

 The script to create this timeboard is included in this respository as `timeboard.py`.

+Finished Timeboard with the various metrics.

 ![Timeboard](images/VisualizingData/Timeboard.png)

 Snapshot of Timeboard's timeframe to past five minutes.

 ![Timeboard snapshot](images/VisualizingData/TimeboardSnapshot.png)

 ## Monitoring Data